 Pupils are given the opportunity to perform to their parents and guests throughout their time at High March.
 Recent performances in the Foundation Stage have included Nursery and Reception pupils taking part in a Nativity play.
 Pupils in Years 1 and 2 also produce a Christmas play each year and there is a further musical production for Year 1 in the Lent Term in which each girl is included.

-In Upper School, pupils have the opportunity to perform on our new retractable stage which includes professional theatrical lighting and sound equipment.
-This allows the girls to perform in some wonderful large scale musical productions.
 Year 3 pupils always enjoy their annual production at the end of the Lent Term and recent Year 3 productions have included Peter Pan, Seussical and The Lion King.
 Each year a musical is staged by Year 6 at the end of the Summer Term.
 Under the inspired tutelage of our talented Music and Drama staff the standard of the girls’ performance is always incredibly impressive and a particular delight for their parents.
 It is without doubt a fitting finale to their time at High March.
 Recent productions have included ‘Annie’, ‘Grease’, ‘Me and My Girl’ and ‘Bugsy Malone’.